NetCents Technology Partners With Results by Design to Roll Out Payment Platform Globally

 VANCOUVER, British Columbia, Feb.
-21 2019 NetCents Technology Inc. ("NetCents" or the "Company") (CSE: NC) (Frankfurt: 26N), is pleased to announce that it has entered into a five-year ISO/Reseller Agreement with Results by Design, LLC ("RBD").
+21, 2019 /PRNewswire/ -- NetCents Technology Inc. ("NetCents" or the "Company") (CSE: NC) (Frankfurt: 26N), is pleased to announce that it has entered into a five-year ISO/Reseller Agreement with Results by Design, LLC ("RBD").
 RBD is now partnered with NetCents to begin deploying the NetCents cryptocurrency payment platform to financial institutions, merchant acquirers and card issuers globally.

 RBD's extensive experience in all aspects of the merchant acquiring, payment technology and card-issuing industries, compliment NetCents customer acquisition, distribution and revenue model.